Where Your Dollars Go

 By 2025, an estimated 9.5 million seniors in the U.S. will experience some form of food insecurity, about 75 percent higher than the number of seniors experiencing food insecurity in 2005.

-Our Vision is to end senior hunger by 2020.
+Our Vision is to end senior hunger.
 Senior hunger is eradicated when: